Having the right camping pillow can mean the difference between a great night’s sleep under the stars and a morning with a sore neck and a headache.

 Packed size: 2″ x 3.5″ (size large)

 Reviewers liked the neck support for sleeping on their backs, but also enjoyed the contoured shape for side-sleeping.
 Several people noted that it significantly improved their sleep in the backcountry.
 One even noted that the pillow was high enough that they could read a book sleeping on their side without trouble.
+The best camping pillow for side sleepers.

 Size: 16″ x 12″ x 4″